 We’ve worked on websites with more than a hundred pages but with only 2-5 unique page templates.
 However, we’ve also come across 15-page sites with 15 unique page templates.
-That said, you should know what you want before reaching out to a web design company.
+That said, you should know what you want before reaching out to a web designing company.

 You also need to list all any unique functionality you might need with your new website.
 Your list might include the following:

 - An Interactive Map

 There’s no limit on this list as long as you have the money to cover it.
 This list will then be factored into your new website proposal.